Jcba/pojo-to-poi-mapper/README.md

 ) {}
 ```

-In the Column annotation, the columnName parameter is optional.
+The columnName parameter is optional.
 If omitted, the name of the field will be used as column name.

+By default, all values will be written as String.
+It is possible to specify the desired cell type with the 'type' option.

 The field ordering in the object determines the column ordering in the sheet.